qinjian266-boop/ARTTA/README.md

 If you add custom logging or save directories in `main.py`, make sure the output path exists or is created before evaluation.

-## 📚 Citation

-If you use this repository in academic work, please cite the corresponding paper.
-A BibTeX entry can be added here once the paper metadata is finalized.

 ## 📜 License